itsworkemma/itsworkemma.github.io/shared.md

 [Video here](https://youtu.be/3wNJBZtkkyI?si=HZjfdkTMI4Mmrpi5)

+The snazzy music was added because I forogt to mute the screen recording!

 * To start - scraped the declaration project data and funded project data from Local Digital using BeautifulSoup
 * Put it in a Postgres database using psycopg2.
 Added vector support with PGVector
 * Used OpenAI API to generate and store vector embeddings against the data